 Professors are often asked to write letters of reference by students applying for awards and employment.
 While time-consuming and sometimes difficult, a strong reference letter can change the outcome of any application.
-This interactive session is designed to help you answer questions such as:
+This workshop will help you write effective letters for all situations, and even handle unrealistic requests.

 Writing Effective Reference Letters will help you save valuable time and effort, while helping your students (and McGill!) stand out in a competitive world.